Jtrnb/AtlasDrifter/Spells/Arcane/Instant Warp.md

 #### Range: 40 feet
 #### Effects:
 ##### 1-12:
-- You teleport to any unoccupied space within 40 feet of you.
+- You teleport to any unoccupied space you can see within 40 feet of you.
 #### Spell List:
 - [[Arcane Spell List]]